OJB-Quantum/QC-Hardware-How-To/README.md

 - It is optional to group the listed qubits into the greater general category of processor qubits or memory qubits as well, which would expand the classification tree dramatically.
 - Logical qubits for the fault-tolerant era are generally expected to be in large groups of 1,000 or more.
 - Some IBM quantum architectures are experimenting with correction codes with fewer groups of qubits per logical qubit at this early stage.
-- A quantum digit (qudit) device with n-dimensional states can also be used as a drop-in replacement term for qubit, if the computational basis being used is greater than 2 possible outcomes.
+- A quantum digit (qudit) device with n-dimensional states can also be used as a drop-in replacement term for qubit, if the computational basis being employed is greater than 2 possible outcomes.

 ```